Toppled Bashir moved from residence to Khartoum's Kobar prison: relatives

 The UAE, a leading member of the Saudi-led coalition fighting in Yemen, was quick to welcome Burhan’s appointment and said it would look to accelerate aid to Sudan.
 Shortly after Burhan’s nomination, Saudi Arabia said it would provide wheat, fuel and medicine to Sudan.

-Reporting by Khalid Abdelaziz in Khartoum and Elias Biryabarema in Kampala; Writing by Yousef Saba; Editing by Mark Heinrich
+Additional reporting by Elias Biryabarema in Kampala and Anthony Deutsch in the Netherlands; Writing by Yousef Saba; Editing by Mark Heinrich